Szune/AppTiles/README.md

 * Right click to change the type of the tile, edit its layout or reset it, etc.
 * Press F6 on the main AppTiles window to save (or save when closing AppTiles).
 * Notes can be saved by pressing ctrl + enter.
+* If you happen to remove the "Settings" button, simply create a new app tile with the path set to "{AppSettings}" (without the quotes).
+* Using "{AppFolder}" (without the quotes) inside a path will replace that part with the folder that you ran AppTiles in.
+* To quickly set the path of an app tile, you can drag a file from the file explorer onto a tile.
+* When editing an app tile, you can specify command line arguments that will always be used when executing the program, and/or check "is taking input" (under Advanced) if you need to specify different arguments every time.

 ## TODO
 Add search functionality